Carlos-7-ing/Login-React-TailwindCSS/login-app/README.md

 Tailwind css is used for styling.

 - npm install -D tailwindcss postcss autoprefixer
-- npx tailwind init -p
+- npx tailwindcss init -p

 If installation errors are encountered in the project, try running the following in the terminal.